 ^{}Some previous versions of this paper had the title "Ambiguity, Dynamic Consistency and Behavioral Phenomena."
-We thank Jeff Ely, Itzhak Gilboa, Anna Gumen, Christian Kellner, Sujoy Mukerji, Marco Ottaviani, Emre Ozdenoren, Wolfgang Pesendorfer, Ben Polak, Jean-Marc Tallon, and a number of seminar and conference audiences for helpful discussion.
+We thank Subir Bose, Jeff Ely, Itzhak Gilboa, Anna Gumen, Christian Kellner, Sujoy Mukerji, Marco Ottaviani, Emre Ozdenoren, Wolfgang Pesendorfer, Ben Polak, Jean-Marc Tallon, three anonymous referees, the coeditor and a number of seminar and conference audiences for helpful comments and discussion.
 We especially thank Eran Shmaya for his help with the proof of Theorem 2.1.
 Daniel Garrett and Luciano Pomatto provided excellent research assistance.
 This research was partially supported by Grant No. 2006264 to Hanany and Klibanoff from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel.
+The authors have no financial or other material interests related to this research to disclose.